clorensia/IDSC26_Brugada_ICTeam/README.md

 - Threshold 0.40 was selected via Youden's J **on the test set** (illustrative purposes).
 Recall = 0.800 should be interpreted as an **upper-bound estimate** pending prospective validation.
 - Single-center dataset (HUCA, Spain): distribution shift risk for Southeast Asian populations.
+- Small test set (n=73).
-- Low signal resolution (100 Hz vs. >=500 Hz clinical standard).
+- Low signal resolution (100 Hz vs. ≥500 Hz clinical standard).
-- This model is a **screening aid only**, not a replacement for electrophysiologist diagnosis.
+- This model is a **research prototype** and **screening aid only**, not a replacement for electrophysiologist diagnosis.

 ---

-## Finally, There's Always Hope
+## There's Always Hope

-Our research indicates that modern smartwatches, capable of recording ECG data at frequencies between 100 Hz and 250 Hz, offer a transformative opportunity to bridge the gap between consumer technology and clinical diagnostics.
+Modern smartwatches, capable of recording ECG data at frequencies between 100 Hz and 250 Hz, offer a transformative opportunity to bridge the gap between consumer technology and clinical diagnostics.
 By aggregating data from both healthy individuals and those with Brugada Syndrome, we can develop increasingly sophisticated models that, while not yet a replacement for clinical standards, provide a vital starting point for early detection.

-Central to this vision is a commitment to **data ethics and transparency**; we aim to collect this information solely through voluntary contributions via a dedicated app or web portal, ensuring users have full agency over their data.
+Central to this vision is a commitment to **data ethics and transparency** — we aim to collect this information solely through voluntary contributions via a dedicated app or web portal, ensuring users have full agency over their data.
 We remain optimistic that as these technologies evolve, the synergy between high-fidelity hardware and trained models will eventually meet professional benchmarks, offering a life-saving tool for many in the years to come.

 ---